ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak1910/quickstart.md

 :::warning
 - Batteries can cause harm if not handled properly.
-- Only 3.7-4.2 V Rechargeable LiPo batteries are supported.
+- Only 3.7-4.2&nbsp;V Rechargeable LiPo batteries are supported.
 It is highly recommended not to use other types of batteries with the system unless you know what you are doing.
 - If a non-rechargeable battery is used, it has to be unplugged first before connecting the USB cable to the USB port of the board to configure the device.
 Not doing so might damage the battery or cause a fire.
-- Only 5 V solar panels are supported.
-Do not use 12 V solar panels.
+- Only 5&nbsp;V solar panels are supported.
+Do not use 12&nbsp;V solar panels.
 It will destroy the charging unit and eventually other electronic parts.
 - Make sure the battery wires match the polarity on the WisBlock Base board.
 Not all batteries have the same wiring.
 :::

 ### Software Configuration and Example

-The GPS module starts up by default at 9600 bps.
+The GPS module starts up by default at 9600&nbsp;bps.
 This UART speed can be increased using the library functions that have been designed for controlling and managing the module.

 The GPS receiver has two operational modes: the **NMEA** (National Marine Electronics Association) **Mode** and a **Binary Mode** called the UBX Protocol.
 The NMEA mode uses statements from this standard to obtain location, time, and date.
 The UBX Protocol is based on structured frames to establish communication between the microcontroller and the GPS receiver.
 The UBX Protocol allows you to configure your GPS module, request information about the position, navigation, even the hardware.